 - Dried mission figs: I recommend supple ones, like sun-maid.
 If your figs are hard and more dried out add ⅓ cup water when simmering to get them soft enough to blend into jam.

-How to Make Gluten-Free Oatmeal Fig Bars
+Soft, Homemade Gluten-Free Fig Bars

 Start by making the fig "jam," which is just dried figs simmered in juice until soft, then blended into a paste.
 If you don't have a food processor or blender or you simply want to make it quicker, you can sub 8 ounces of store-bought fig jam or fig butter.